Issue: Louisiana should not impose additional taxes or fees on energy sources such as electricity, oil, natural gas, and other hydrocarbons.

 Local Energy Taxation: Oppose legislation which would eliminate the constitutional ban on local taxation of all motor fuels.

-Renewable Energy Standards: Oppose mandates which would impose renewable fuels portfolio standards that would require electricity providers to obtain a minimum percentage of their power from renewable energy resources by a certain date.
+Renewable Energy Standards: Oppose mandates which would impose renewable fuels portfolio standards that would require electricity providers to obtain a minimum percentage of their power from renewable energy resources by a date certain.

 Refining Capacity: Encourage expansion of Louisiana’s oil refining capacity by removing any state-imposed barriers to construction of new and expanded refining facilities.